 Debt for Emergency Physicians

 - Attend a cost-effective medical school.
-You don’t need the Harvard name to get a good job in a desirable location.
+You don’t need a Harvard MD to get a good job in a desirable location.

 - Know what your future monthly payment will be.

 - Know how many ED shifts you’ll work to make the payments.

 3.7 12-hour shifts just to pay your student loans!

 Assumptions: 10-year payment period, 5% interest, $200/hour x 12 hours = $2,400 gross, minus 40% taxes = $1,440 net take-home from your 12-hour shift.

 To manage your debt wisely:

 - Decide if you’re going to pay off your debt yourself, or pursue a program like Public Service Loan Forgiveness that will help with your loans.

 - If you’re going to pay it off yourself: